typedb/typedb-docs/_02-running-grakn/02-console.md

 ```

 ### Committing changes
-Any write operations executed via the console, alters the knowledge graph contained in local copy of the keyspace.
+Any write operations executed via the console, alters the knowledge graph contained in a local copy of the keyspace.
 In order for these changes to be reflected on the original keyspace running on the Grakn Server, we use the `commit` command.

 ### Rolling back changes
 As the name suggests, we use the `rollback` command to undo any uncommitted changes.
 This rolls back the state of the knowledge graph to how it was right after the last `commit` was made.